zowe/community/Project Management/PI Planning/24PI2 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 24PI2 Objectives.md

 2. Angular 12 upgrade
 3. Other day 1, new v3 features

-Status: We have reviewed content with squads and SMEs to determine the scope of needed changes for V3 documentation.
-Articles have been labeled according to their readiness and writers are working with their respective squads to apply changes as needed.

 ### Create content for migrating from V2 to V3

 Work with Onboarding squad with template creation for input from other Zowe squads that address technology changes, minimum requirements, deprecations, and changes in the installation process.